 While some toxicology studies on animals have shown that large doses of acrylamide can cause cancer, the key phrase here is large doses.
 The levels of acrylamide that humans typically consume in a normal diet are far lower than those used in animal studies.
 The acceptable daily intake of acrylamide varies between agencies (from 25 to 195 micrograms) and is primarily based on guesses.
 Health Canada has estimated that the average adult consumes between 0.3 and 0.4 micrograms of acrylamide per kilogram of body weight per day.

 So how much coffee would you need to drink before acrylamide becomes a problem?
 Let's do the math.
-A cup of instant coffee contains roughly 10 micrograms per liter of acrylamide.
+A cup of instant coffee contains roughly 10 micrograms of acrylamide per liter.
 To reach the lower bound of the most conservative acrylamide exposure recommendations (about 25 micrograms per day), you'd need to drink around 2.5 liters of coffee鈥攁bout 10 cups.
 For most people, that's an absurd amount of coffee to consume in a single day, meaning that the occasional cup of instant coffee is unlikely to pose a serious health risk.

 It is also important to note that extrapolating data from toxicological studies in rodents to assess the health implications of acrylamide in humans may not be entirely accurate鈥攁fter all, we are not rodents.
 Human epidemiological research has shown a general lack of association between exposure to dietary acrylamide and the incidence of different types of cancer.